Bill Muirhead

-William "Bill" Mortimer Muirhead AO (born 1946) is an Adelaide-born senior advertising executive and was the Agent General for South Australia in London.
+William Mortimer Muirhead AO (born 1946) is an Adelaide-born senior advertising executive and was the Agent General for South Australia in London.
 He took the position of Agent General 2007 at the request of Premier Mike Rann.

 Early life and education

 Muirhead's childhood was in Adelaide, South Australia.
 During his childhood he grew up surrounded by notable media families such as the Murdochs.

 Muirhead moved to London as an adolescent, under the belief that he would return to his native Australia soon.
 He studied at St Dunstan's College in South London.

 Muirhead initially wanted to study architecture, but went on to study commercial art before moving into advertising.
 Due to fortuitous networking he met the Saatchi brothers aged 23.

 Career

 Muirhead's career in advertising began in 1970 with Ogilvy & Mather, and he joined Saatchi & Saatchi in 1972.
 He is a former Chief Executive and President of Saatchi & Saatchi Worldwide, when he was based in New York.
 Muirhead worked on British Airways advertising campaigns for two decades and on numerous Conservative Party political campaigns.
 He also worked with Qantas, Toyota, BP, News International and the COI.

 He was a co-founder of the Famous Porkinson Banger Company in 1985 with Norman Parkinson and Paul Arden.
 The concept behind the brand was to revive the classic British banger, and was known in particular for its distinctive packaging, as inspired by the photographer and co-founder Norman Parkinson.

 Following Maurice Saatchi's 1995 ousting from Saatchi & Saatchi, Muirhead resigned and along with Saatchi, David Kershaw and Jeremy Sinclair became a founding partner of M&C Saatchi and he remains an executive director as of 2019.

 In 2014, Muirhead was appointed as a non-executive director of Executive Channel International (ECI).
 This was part of the Australian agency's restructuring as they moved towards expanding their digital and technology markets.

 Muirhead along with his fellow partners at M&C Saatchi is a key investor in the alternative office space firm Second Home, which is expanding into new London and international locations.